KNIME logo

 • Agents go one step further and dynamically decide themselves which tools and AI workflows to use.
 Agents can be interacted with directly by users (in agentic applications) or can operate in the background, being called as REST services (agentic services).

-Below you can see the tools and AI workflows stored in a space on KNIME Hub.
+Below, you can see the tools used by the two agents in spaces on KNIME Hub.

 Building the agent with KNIME workflows

 When the scheduled scan of the website detects new content, our agent is triggered into action.
-It uses two tools and an AI workflow, all built with KNIME workflows:
+It uses three tools, all built with KNIME workflows:

 • Terminology Checker: A tool that compares the new content against a predefined list of forbidden terms

-• Tonality Checker: An intelligent tool that identifies tone inconsistencies based on an internal set of style guidelines and uses an LLM to produce a list of issues.
+• Tonality Checker: An intelligent tool that identifies tone inconsistencies based on an internal set of style guidelines, combines the results from the Terminology checker tool, uses an LLM to produce a list of the issues, and sends this to a Send Email tool.

 The Terminology Checker tool compares texts against a list of forbidden terms